 Unsurprisingly — and unfortunately — his numerous accomplishments in various fields tend to eclipse his valuable contributions to science.
 (Students nowadays may even be more familiar with the names of his girlfriends than the names of his scientific discoveries!)

-Thus, in celebration of Rizal’s birth anniversary, FlipScience trains the spotlight on Rizal, the naturalist.
+Thus, in celebration of our national hero’s scientific achievements, FlipScience trains the spotlight on Rizal, the naturalist.

 While in political exile in Dapitan, a remote area in the Zamboanga peninsula, Rizal kept himself busy.
 From 1892 to 1896, he went into agriculture, fishing, and business, put up a hospital, and even taught several pupils the arts and sciences, as well as English and Spanish.